Neck lumps and their link to head and neck cancer

 What tests will I require if my neck lump Is concerning?

 If your doctor suspects that a neck lump may be cancerous, they will likely recommend a thorough examination and diagnostic testing.
-This can include imaging studies such as an ultrasound, which uses sound waves to create images of the neck tissue, or a CT scan (a type of detailed X-ray) to better view any abnormal masses.
+This can include imaging studies such as an MRI scan to evaluate the neck, or a CT scan to exclude any chest metastases.

 In many cases, a biopsy may be necessary.
 A biopsy involves removing a small piece of tissue from the lump, which is then examined under a microscope to check for cancer cells.
 There are various types of biopsies, including fine needle aspiration, where a thin needle is used to extract cells, and core needle biopsy, which removes a small cylinder of tissue.
 Your doctor will discuss which method is most appropriate based on your situation.